Fody/NullGuard/README.md

 }
 ```

+Inheritance of nullability is supported in explicit mode, i.e. if you implement an interface or derive from a base method with `[NotNull]` annotations,
+null guards will be added to your implementation.

 You may use the `[NotNull]` attribute defined in `JetBrains.Anntotations`, or simply define your own.
 However not referencing `JetBrains.Anntotations` will not auto-detect explicit mode, so you have to set this in the configuration